📅 23 August 2025

 Volume 7, Nomor 3, Tahun 2025

-Iskandar, Harun; Ilyas, Muh; Muis, Eliana; Tabri, Nur Ahmad; Setiawati, Dewi, "Association Between PAI-1 4G/5G Genetic Polymorphism and Uncontrolled Allergic Asthma," Advance Sustainable Science, Engineering and Technology, vol. 7, no. 3, Aug.
+Iskandar, Harun; Ilyas, Muh; Muis, Eliana; Tabri, Nur Ahmad; Setiawati, Dewi, "Association Between PAI-1 4G/5G Genetic Polymorphism and Uncontrolled Allergic Asthma," Advance Sustainable Science, Engineering and Technology (ASSET), vol. 7, no. 3, Aug.
 2025.

 ACM